Vyral/base-template/_posts/2019-02-28-the-latest-news-from-our-st--cloud-market-is-here.md

 {% include youtube.html %}

-Our spring market has already arrived, despite the fact that winter isn’t yet behind us.
-If you’re curious what this means for you, check out today’s message.
+<p style="text-align: center;"><em>Our spring market has already arrived, despite the fact that winter isn’t yet behind us.
+If you’re curious what this means for you, check out today’s message.</em></p>

 Though spring is still yet to arrive, our spring market is already in full effect.&nbsp;